Marker Logo

 their appearance on the Wild West streets of Panguitch.
 Preserved and protected by the local community, tourists can visit the Alexander cabin at the city park on the north entrance of town.
 This historic tribute to the city's pioneers was built in 1890 by Thomas Murphy Alexander, and restored as a Utah Centennial Project by the Panguitch Heritage Foundation.
 The cabin contains artifacts that give visitors a glimpse into the lifestyle of early pioneers.

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceSettlements & Settlers.
+A significant historical year for this entry is 1890.

 Location.
 37° 49.358′ N, 112° 25.884′ W. Marker is in Panguitch, Utah, in Garfield County.
-Marker is on Center Street (U.S. 89) just east of South 200 East, on the right when traveling east.
+It is on Center Street (U.S. 89) just east of South 200 East, on the right when traveling east.
 Marker is mounted on an informational kiosk beside the sidewalk on the north side of the Panguitch City Administration Office.
 Touch for map.
 Marker is at or near this postal address: 25 South 200 East, Panguitch UT 84759, United States of America.
 Touch for directions.

 A Little Panguitch History Marker image.
 Click for full size.

-Photographed By Cosmos Mariner, June 17, 2016
+Photographed by Cosmos Mariner, June 17, 2016

 2. A Little Panguitch History Marker